 Unfortunately, there’s no eye surgeon on Deonisia’s island.
 The nearest is in Suva; a long and expensive boat ride away.
 Deonisia couldn’t afford to travel, so she lived with cataract blindness for almost nine years.

 Before she lost her sight, Deonisia was full of life and energy.
 Her husband died over 10 years ago, but family and friends surrounded her, so she was never lonely.
 She lived by herself, but her house was always filled with the laughter of her numerous grandchildren, who she looked after while their parents were at work.

 Blindness changed all of that.
 Deonisia’s niece Irena had to leave work to look after her.
 This placed a great financial burden on the family.

-Deonisia spent her days sitting in darkness, quiet and withdrawn.
+Deonisia became quiet and withdrawn.
 Her many grandchildren still visited her and played by her side, but she was miserable because she could no longer look after them or watch them grow.
 She had two grandsons she’d never seen.

 When her family heard that a surgical outreach team from The Fred Hollows Foundation NZ was coming to their island, they decided to take Deonisia to see them.

 It was the first time a surgical team had visited the island, so Deonisia had to wait in line with 400 people, all desperate to have their eyes checked before the team left at the end of the week.